-Many areas of this province are as yet undeveloped, however, building in some parts has eliminated some of the natural ecosystems upon which the region's pollinators depend.
-Long before there were homes and farms in this area, the original, natural vegetation provided continuous shelter resources and adjacent feeding opportunities for wildlife, including pollinators.
+Long before there were homes and farms in this area, the original, natural vegetation provided continuous cover and adjacent feeding opportunities for wildlife, including pollinators.
 In choosing plants, aim to create habitat for pollinators that allow adequate food, shelter, and water sources.
 Most pollinators have very small home ranges.
-You will make a difference by understanding the vegetation patterns on the farm, forest, or neighbor's yard adjacent to your property.
-With this information in hand, your planting choices will better support the pollinators' need for food and shelter as they move through the landscape.
+You can make a difference by understanding the vegetation patterns on the farm, forest, or neighbor's yard adjacent to you and by making planting choices that support the pollinators' need for food and shelter as they move through the landscape.